deanbunn/CareerDayTalk/README.md

 ### Code Life

+As a coder:

-As a coder, it's best to share your knowledge with others.
+- Always share your knowledge
+- You don't know something till you can teach it
+- Imposter syndrome is real
+- No one knows everything

 Mentoring a hackathon